Goldfish-Yu/D2Mamba/readme.md

 **Official implementation of D²Mamba**

 > 📌 **Current status**: This repository is under active development.
 The paper is **under review at IEEE Transactions on Medical Imaging (TMI)**.
-> Full code and the complete SpermSeg dataset will be made publicly available upon paper acceptance, in compliance with our open‑science commitment.
+> Full code and the complete SpermSeg dataset will be made publicly available upon paper acceptance.

 ---